nicogiambi98/Draft-Buddy/README.md

   2) In Xcode, select your Team, ensure the Bundle Identifier is unique, select your iPhone as the run target, then Product → Run.
 Xcode will sign and install the app to the device.
 - Option B (Buildozer deploy):
   - First, configure codesigning in buildozer.ios.spec (see the ios.codesign.* commented keys) or ensure your Xcode default signing works for the bundle id.
-  - Then run: `buildozer -f buildozer.ios.spec ios debug deploy run`
+  - Then run: `cp buildozer.ios.spec buildozer.spec && buildozer ios debug deploy run`

 Creating an IPA for TestFlight/App Store:
 - Open the project in Xcode → Product → Archive, then distribute via App Store Connect/TestFlight.
-- Alternatively, `buildozer -f buildozer.ios.spec ios release` prepares a Release build, but distribution signing is still done via Xcode.
+- Alternatively, `cp buildozer.ios.spec buildozer.spec && buildozer ios release` prepares a Release build, but distribution signing is still done via Xcode.

 Notes and tips:
 - You must run these commands on macOS with Xcode installed.